 Pro Dedicated upgrade process

-The Linux Mint team are very dedicated to upgrading and improving Mint, to the point where their releases are fairly predictable.
+The Linux Mint team is very dedicated to upgrading and improving Mint, to the point where the releases are fairly predictable.
 They are also dedicated to their users, meaning that they are responsive to critiques, suggestions, etc.

 Pro Good community support

 There are several different ways to get support for this distribution, including the forums, their IRC channel, or their github repositories if you think their software isn't behaving as it should.